How to Stop Being Self-Centered in a Relationship: 25 Ways

 A common self-centered trait is self-indulgent behavior.
 You might be very egoistic in your social circles, or your job role might demand a certain level of confidence.
 But when you’re with your partner, it’s time to put that aside.

-Be intimate and vulnerable with your partner- it might be a great relief for your emotional health as well.
+Be intimate and vulnerable with your partner- it might also be a great relief for your emotional health.

 22. Don’t be selfish in bed

-Self-centered people tend to only care about themselves, and this also includes their personality in bed.
+Self-centered people tend to only care about themselves, including their personality in bed.
 Remember that engaging in sex is something that both you and your partner should enjoy.

 So try to be less demanding and look towards pleasuring your partner more than being focused on yourself.